 Migrating from Cocoa Touch

 If you've developed an iOS app, many of the frameworks available in OS X should already seem familiar to you.
-The basic technology stack in iOS is identical in many respects to the one in OS X. Despite the similarities, not all of the frameworks in OS X are exactly the same as their iOS counterparts.
+The basic technology stack in iOS and OSX are identical in many respects.
+But, despite the similarities, not all of the frameworks in OS X are exactly the same as their iOS counterparts.
 This chapter describes the differences you may encounter as you create Mac apps and explains how you can adjust your code to handle some of the more significant differences.

 General Migration Notes